Reference Practicum via LIS 691

 The Practicum Coordinator:

-- Invites the Faculty Supervisor to observe the student on site in the RIS department
+- Invites the Faculty Supervisor to observe the student on site in the ROI department

 - Records her own feedback

-- Compiles the feedback of other librarians in the RIS department
+- Compiles the feedback of other librarians in the ROI department

 - Forwards this feedback to the Faculty Supervisor (Jim Carmichael)